syznq/Roblox/README.md

 Copyright (c) 2026 Vezekk.
 All rights reserved.

 STRICT TERMS OF USE:
-This software and all associated files are the exclusive intellectual property of Vezekk.
+This github repo and all associated files are the exclusive intellectual property of Vezekk.

 PROHIBITED ACTIONS:
 • ANY unauthorized distribution, sharing, or leaking